Grades 6-8 — Problem-Solving Talks

 Review and Preview essential representations, strategies, and concepts

-Challenge a small group or class of students to build representaions and solve problems
+Challenge a small group or class of students to build representations and solve problems

 Each Problem-Solving Video includes a series of problem-solving Challenges that are solved as a small group or class.
 Students use manipulatives from the Magnetic Manipulative Kit for whiteboards to apply strategies demonstrated in the video.